 Well this will be my last Newsletter.
 It has been very interesting and enjoyable but as I do not take part in caving, digging activities and know very few of the active members these days I have had the problem that I am somewhat remote from the club which has made it a bit difficult even though I read the Newsgroup avidly.
-Anyway thanks for your atten-Richard Woollacott tion.
+Anyway thanks for your attention.